-Cauliflower can be tasty!
-What a revelation!
-As a child, cauliflower was in my top 5 horrible veggie category and as an adult I had convinced myself that with all the veggies I already eat, not eating cauliflower wouldn't really do me any harm but somewhere in the back of my mind, I have always wanted to be able to enjoy cauliflower because I know it is so healthy and nutritious as well as a great source of fiber - but man, it's cauliflower.
+As a child, cauliflower was in my top 5 most horrible veggie category and as an adult I had convinced myself that with all the veggies I already eat, not eating cauliflower wouldn't really do me any harm but somewhere in the back of my mind, I have always wanted to be able to enjoy cauliflower because I know it is so healthy and nutritious, great for gut health and also a great source of fibre - but man, it's cauliflower.

-But the universe always finds a way and while browsing my Facebook feed I saw a video for Cauliflower Biscuits by Cooking Light and thought, they don't look so bad but there was a consistency issue with the recipe and so I was still inspired to create my own cauliflower creation!
+But the universe always finds a way and while browsing my Facebook feed I saw a video for Cauliflower Biscuits by Cooking Light that inspired me to create my own cauliflower creation!

-This bake is creamy, like a potato mash but the crumbled bacon and lightly toasted panko crumbs on top add crunch and texture and this recipe gave me the perfect excuse to use the lovely, aromatic fresh basil and chives growing out of control in the garden!
+This bake is creamy, like a potato mash but the crumbled bacon and lightly toasted panko crumbs on top add a lovely texture - and this recipe and also gave me the perfect excuse to use the lovely, aromatic fresh herbs growing in the garden!

-With the smoky bacon it is really important to ensure you render the fat out and cook it until crisp, it will look dark but it should not look or taste burnt.
+With the smoky bacon it is really important to ensure you render the fat out and cook it until crisp.
 If the strips looked cooked and are mostly dark and crisp but a few parts are still slightly soft, that is perfectly fine, otherwise you run the risk of burning the bacon if you continue cooking.
-Cooking it this way allows you to use less bacon but you get a lot of flavor and it is also a nice textural element.
-You could also go completely meatless and just leave the bacon out and it would still be really tasty and flavorsome as you have the cheeses and herbs in there already..
-I would maybe substitute a small amount of feta or something salty to balance the flavor out (or just add a bit of extra salt to taste).
+Cooking it this way allows you to use less bacon but you get a lot more flavour.

 Please remember when cooking in a microwave to ALWAYS cook in glass and never plastic as the plastic can leach chemicals into your food - this is the same reason why I mention in the recipe not to let the plastic wrap touch your vegetables while they are cooking in the microwave.